Emilwhisper/OptiScalerBuilder/README.md

 # OptiScalerBuilder

-Automated GitHub Actions builder for creating packaged OptiScaler builds with the latest supported helper components.
+Automated GitHub Actions builder for creating packaged latest OptiScaler builds with the latest supported helper components.

 ## What this Repository Does